radius-project/docs/docs/content/tutorials/tutorial-recipe/index.md

 ---
 type: docs
-title: "How-To: Deploy Recipes in your Radius Application"
+title: "Tutorial: Deploy Recipes in your Radius Application"
 linkTitle: "Recipes"
 description: "Learn how to use Radius Recipes within your application"
 weight: 500